+Punk London (and Beyond)

+Russ Bestley

 Punk was an explosion of creative energy in music, fashion and design that continues to resonate around the world.

 We are currently witnessing another very active phase in the official narration of punk history, at least in the United Kingdom.
 Commemorations are underway to mark the 40th Anniversary of Punk under the banner of Punk London.
 Old photographs are being dusted down and hung in galleries, former scene leaders, punk celebrities and commentators are being called upon to tell the story of punk’s birth – and demise – over a brief period in time following the initial explosion of the Sex Pistols into public consciousness during the Long Hot Summer of 1976.
 This is a reflection on a significant ‘cultural moment’, with various institutions wishing to re-engage with a particular point in popular cultural history, to resurrect a story and draw in new – and old – audiences.